 The painting contract specifies where and when the work will be done, the color and type of paint to be used, how long the job is expected to take, and what will be done in case of unexpected contingencies.
 These contingencies might include rain or damaged surfaces.

 A painting contract puts all parties on the same page and helps avoid time-wasting debates.

 Why Use a Painting Contract?

-Having a painting contract in place before the work begins helps to avoid any confusion about what will be done.
+A painting contract before the work begins helps avoid confusion about what will be done.
 It also helps protect both the painter and the customer in the case of legal problems.

-The painting contract service agreement that describes exactly what is to be done and what each party must do.
-For example, the painter agrees to paint the exterior of the home between Friday and Sunday.
+The painting contract service agreement describes exactly what is to be done and what each party must do.
+For example, the painter agrees to paint the home’s exterior between Friday and Sunday.
 The homeowner agrees to pay $1000 to the painter on Monday morning.
-If any of these things do not happen, then the parties can go to court to demand that the other party perform on the contract.
+If these things do not happen, the parties can go to court to demand that the other party perform on the contract.

 If the homeowner claims the painter damaged the property or did something outside the scope of the contract, then this can be established by examining the terms of the contract.

 A painting contract can be created from the template below.
 It is a legal document and can be presented in court like any other contract.
 It should include:

 - Party information – The names and addresses of both parties should be printed on the form.

 Services to be provided – These should be as detailed as possible.
 In the case of a painting contract, there may be subsections of the services to be provided: